 If you want to stick to a travel diet you might get scared when you see a drive-thru.
 But actually, they are not as bad as they seem.
 These places can’t propose super healthy food but if you make the right choices you won’t get into trouble.

-Focus on items that are grilled, steamed, broiled, or baked instead of fried or sautéed.
-Consider salads with lean protein and a vinaigrette-based dressing, broth-based soups, oatmeal, and eggs with whole-grain bread.
-If you’re craving comfort food, just watch your portions — stick to the basics such as a single burger patty without special sauces, kid-size sides, and water instead of soda (8).
+You are better off choosing steamed, grilled, broiled, or baked food instead of fried.
+Switch to lean protein and vinaigrette-based dressing salads, broth-based soups, eggs with whole-grain bread, and oatmeal.
+If you enjoy comfort food, just consider small portions — stick to the basics such as a single burger without extra sauces, and drink water instead of soda (8).